ENG517/Procedure/reddicke/p-process-h1b-create.md

 ![USCIS Cover Letter Example](assets/images/screenshots/uscis-cov-let.jpg)

-**NOTE**: This is a initial template to use, your needs may require editing to this template accordingly
+**NOTE**: This is a initial template to use, your needs may require editing this template accordingly

 #### **Organizing the Petition**
+The final step in this procedure is organizing the petition for your reviewing attorney.
+1. Organize your compiled documents and exhibits into the order that your USCIS cover letter mandates
+   * (i.e.  **A Exhibit**: Passport and Prior I-94, EAD's, H-1B Approval Notices)
+   2. Place your Support Letter on top of the compiled exhibits
+   3. Place your USCIS Cover Letter on top of the Support Letter
+   4. Review for any spelling, grammatical, or regulatory errors
+   5. Deliver draft to reviewing attorney

+**NOTE**: This guide hopefully has provided you with a foundational basis for your future H-1B petitions.
+Please know that your petition work as a legal assistant should always be reviewed by a practitioner of law who has passed the BAR exam in your state.